-Interest expense consists primarily of the non-cash amortization of costs incurred in connection with the Loan Agreement (the Loan Agreement) we entered into with PacWest in April 2020, subsequently amended in July 2020, September 2020, October 2021, December 2022, and May 2023.
+Interest expense consists primarily of the non-cash amortization of costs incurred in connection with the Loan Agreement (as defined in our Liquidity and Capital Resources section below).

 Other Expense, Net

 Other expense, net primarily consists of state franchise and capital taxes not related to income.